YAMABIKO

 Furthermore, we ensure that the Board of Directors engages in appropriate decision-making through the Management Strategy Council, chaired by the President, which deliberates matters thoroughly before referring them to the Board of Directors.

 We have a supervision structure whereby the TCFD Committee, which generally meets every three months, acts as the main supervisor and coordinates across departments regarding the risks and opportunities posed by climate change, which are discussed by the Management Strategy Council and referred and reported to the Board of Directors.
-The risks and opportunities deliberated are also reflected in the relevant business plans.

 Climate change-related governance structure